lhdbkul/Omeka-S-module-Log/README.md

 Config
 ------

+There are two configs: the main config for logs and the config for cron.

+### Main config

 The config is a pure Laminas log config: see the [Laminas Framework Log] documentation for the format.
 Only common settings are explained here.